 M.A.L.
-COMPREHENSIVE ORAL EXAMINATION
+Comprehensive Oral Examination

-Students enrolled in the M.A. in Music Education for Teaching Licensure must participate in an oral exam.
-This process is to be completed no later than week 10 of the final semester of coursework, and can be completed as early as the semester before student teaching.
+Students enrolled in the M.A. in Music Education for Teacher Licensure program must complete a comprehensive oral exam.
+The exam is to be finished no later than week 10 of the final semester of coursework and can be completed as early as the semester before student teaching.